robertwenner/comics/doc/checks.md

 ```

 Any text that looks like a speaker introduction (i.e., ends in a colon) is
-allowed do be duplicated as well, so that characters can have the same names
+allowed to be duplicated as well, so that characters can have the same names
 in different languages without having to define an `allow-duplicated`
 exception each time.